5 Months

 Finally, it was handed off to the Dev team to code and we also sent it off to the users who agreed to be our beta testers.
 Our group included 12 individuals who in turn would make comments as they envisioned using the rough prototype.
 Majority of them commented about how the Inclusion section seemed rather tedious to have to add each individual activity which we agreed with.
 This would need to be streamlined and optimized to not seem like a chore.

 What if they wanted to include a section where the Trippers could have some solo time to explore on their own like in regular tours?
 Would that go in Departure?
 Or Activity?
-What was the difference between an Departure and Activity?
+What was the difference between a Departure and Activity?
 There were many things to consider after this session so it was clear that there was still much to do to make the app more efficient and easy for users to understand.

 Finally, it was handed off to the Dev team to code and we also sent it off to the users who agreed to be our beta testers.
 Our group included 12 individuals who in turn would make comments as they envisioned using the rough prototype.
 Majority of them commented about how the Inclusion section seemed rather tedious to have to add each individual activity which we agreed with.
 This would need to be streamlined and optimized to not seem like a chore.

 What if they wanted to include a section where the Trippers could have some solo time to explore on their own like in regular tours?
 Would that go in Departure?
 Or Activity?
-What was the difference between an Departure and Activity?
+What was the difference between a Departure and Activity?
 There were many things to consider after this session so it was clear that there was still much to do to make the app more efficient and easy for users to understand.

 Finally, it was handed off to the Dev team to code and we also sent it off to the users who agreed to be our beta testers.
 Our group included 12 individuals who in turn would make comments as they envisioned using the rough prototype.
 Majority of them commented about how the Inclusion section seemed rather tedious to have to add each individual activity which we agreed with.
 This would need to be streamlined and optimized to not seem like a chore.

 What if they wanted to include a section where the Trippers could have some solo time to explore on their own like in regular tours?
 Would that go in Departure?
 Or Activity?
-What was the difference between an Departure and Activity?
+What was the difference between a Departure and Activity?
 There were many things to consider after this session so it was clear that there was still much to do to make the app more efficient and easy for users to understand.

 Finally, it was handed off to the Dev team to code and we also sent it off to the users who agreed to be our beta testers.
 Our group included 12 individuals who in turn would make comments as they envisioned using the rough prototype.
 Majority of them commented about how the Inclusion section seemed rather tedious to have to add each individual activity which we agreed with.
 This would need to be streamlined and optimized to not seem like a chore.

 What if they wanted to include a section where the Trippers could have some solo time to explore on their own like in regular tours?
 Would that go in Departure?
 Or Activity?
-What was the difference between an Departure and Activity?
+What was the difference between a Departure and Activity?
 There were many things to consider after this session so it was clear that there was still much to do to make the app more efficient and easy for users to understand.

 Finally, it was handed off to the Dev team to code and we also sent it off to the users who agreed to be our beta testers.
 Our group included 12 individuals who in turn would make comments as they envisioned using the rough prototype.
 Majority of them commented about how the Inclusion section seemed rather tedious to have to add each individual activity which we agreed with.
 This would need to be streamlined and optimized to not seem like a chore.

 What if they wanted to include a section where the Trippers could have some solo time to explore on their own like in regular tours?
 Would that go in Departure?
 Or Activity?
-What was the difference between an Departure and Activity?
+What was the difference between a Departure and Activity?
 There were many things to consider after this session so it was clear that there was still much to do to make the app more efficient and easy for users to understand.